 Wildland smoke is a complex mix of chemicals and particles, which varies depending on the fuels, soil, weather, fire intensity, and the burning phase of the fire.
-Some of the chemicals and particles that are present in wildfire smoke can pose a health risk.
-These health risks increase with higher exposures or longer duration of exposures.
-Whether on prescribed fires or wildfires, your exposure to wildfire smoke could cause irritating respiratory symptoms and, over time, could possibly increase your risk of developing long-term illnesses.
+Some of the chemicals and particles that are present can pose a health risk particularly with higher exposures or long duration exposures.
+Wildland fire smoke can cause irritating respiratory symptoms and, over time, could possibly increase the risk of developing long-term illnesses.

 While the makeup of smoke varies, here are just a few of the ways smoke could impact your health:

-- Carbon Monoxide (CO) - Exposure to CO from wildfire smoke, or from other sources such as exhaust (from chainsaws, engines, or pumps) may lead to a variety of symptoms: impaired vision and judgment, headaches, fatigue, and with high levels of exposure, asphyxiation, which in extreme situations can even lead to death.
+- Carbon Monoxide (CO) – Exposure to CO from wildland fire smoke or from other sources (such as exhaust from chainsaws, engines, or pumps) may lead to a variety of symptoms including impaired vision and judgement, headaches, and fatigue.
+In extreme situations, high levels of exposure can cause asphyxiation, which can lead to death.

 - Fine Particulate Matter (PM) – Wildland fire smoke contains very small particles or PM which can penetrate deep into your lungs.
 Long-term exposure can affect the lungs and heart, especially in individuals with underlying health issues (e.g., high blood pressure, high cholesterol), smokers, and those who work in stressful environments.

-- A variety of other chemicals are also present in wildfire smoke, such as polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs).
-Additional harmful chemicals can be released when synthetic materials burns, such as those found in wildland urban interface (WUI).
-These exposures may further increase your risk of experiencing short-term or even long-term health effects.
+- A variety of other chemicals, such as polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs), are also present in wildland fire smoke.
+These may further increase your risk of short-term or even long-term health effects.